bmegli/realsense-ir-to-vaapi-h264/README.md

 ## Hardware

 - D400 series camera
-- Intel VAAPI compatible hardware encoder - [Quick Sync Video](https://ark.intel.com/Search/FeatureFilter?productType=processors&QuickSyncVideo=true)
+- Intel VAAPI compatible hardware encoder ([Quick Sync Video](https://ark.intel.com/Search/FeatureFilter?productType=processors&QuickSyncVideo=true))

 Tested with D435 camera.
-There is possibility that it will also work with AMD/NVIDIA VAAPI.
+There is possibility that it will also work with Amd/Nvidia hardware.

 ## What it does